NemProject/nem/nis/README.md

   Two future client options are available

-  -- A) a Java SWT Client
-     That client uses server code directly, no process communication in-between.
+  A)	a Java SWT Client, That client uses server code directly, no process communication in-between.
-  -- B) a HTML client
-     Browser uses port 7890 to communicate with the server.
+  B) 	a HTML client, Browser uses port 7890 to communicate with the server.
 JSON objects are returned which are rendered using JavaScript/whatever JS framework

 Merge Thies' peer
 -----------------